eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 20 - The Party Stabs Her.md

 |            Previous Session             | Next Session |
 | :-------------------------------------: | :----------: |
 | [[Session 19 - The Party Turns Around]] |              |
+### Logline
+*The party continues to Col Man'Dar, traveling through planes along the journey.
+An encounter with an enemy reveals danger from within the party.*
+### Synopsis
+The party continues through the forest to Col Man'Dar, fighting trolls and other creatures.
+While traveling, they start inexplicably going through various planes, but forgetting their travels through the planes.
+Brewster makes a recording of this so they can remember.
+One night, Mora finds the group, who manages to hide from her as she magically determines they are going to Whitehall.
+The group continues to train Helen, but find a sigil on her back allowing Olidamuru to track them.
+Kaldrake stabs through the sigil, breaking the spell.
+The group is able to make it to Col Man'Dar's gates.
 # Day 37
 ## Forest
 After the storm elementals leave, the group continues down the forest path.
 After walking, [[Branwyn of Coryphea|Branwyn]] hears loud thudding in the forest, like something big is quickly approaching.
 They hide [[Helen]] behind a tree as a large troll comes through the tree line. [[Lothar (Brewster) Nash|Brewster]] recognizes that trolls are not native to Wallachia.